 Measuring and test equipment should be properly calibrated.
 Qualified personnel should be used to perform the tests.

-Sampling plans for testing should be used in accordance with nationally recognized industry should have an adequate documented technical basis.
+Sampling plans for testing should be used in accordance with nationally recognized industry standards and should have an adequate documented technical basis.
 This technical basis includes homogeneity, complexity of the item, lot/batch control for items, heat traceability for materials, and adequacy of the vendor’s controls as confirmed by a survey.
 Other means of demonstrating adequate lot/batch control may include satisfactory performance history and the results of receipt inspections/testing.
 When such methods are used as a basis for developing product sampling strategy, they should be supported by documented objective evidence.
 The CGI sampling process should be documented to develop the necessary objective evidence of the vendor’s ability to consistently provide acceptable items.

 When the verification of one or more critical characteristics is based on vendor-certified material test reports or certificates of conformance/compliance, the validity of these documents should be verified (see Method 2 below).
 The purchaser should verify that the vendor has established adequate traceability controls and that these controls are effectively implemented.
 When distributors are included in the supply chain, the activities of these distributors may need to be surveyed to ensure that traceability and proper storage conditions are maintained.
 Acceptance of an item using this method will be completed by performing a receipt inspection that includes the accompanying vendor’s certificate of conformance/compliance or certified material test report.